huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_private_dnat_rule.md

 * `updated_at` - The latest update time of the DNAT rule.

+* `enterprise_project_id` - The ID of the enterprise project to which the private DNAT rule belongs.

 ## Import

 DNAT rules can be imported using their `id`, e.g.